 Calls continue for the decolonisation of higher education (HE).
 Based on internationalisation debates, a research team from Africa, Europe and Latin America reviewed published decolonisation voices.
 Using bibliometric analysis and a conceptual review of abstracts, the authors examined the drivers framing decolonisation in HE and identified the voices in those debates which involved the historically oppressed and those wishing to elicit change in these debates.
 The paper recognises the importance for decolonisation in education as the tensions explored by the authors often intersect through HE into other domains of the political, social, economic and culturally important areas for replication and change in society.

-FunderCoordination for the Improvement of Higher Education Personnel (CAPES) under Capes Print Grant [number 88881.311890/2018-01] and The British Council Capacity Building & Internationalisation for HE - Universities for the World Programme - Shaping global urban environments for today and tomorrow: Internationalisation of researcher development and doctoral provision in str
+FunderCoordination for the Improvement of Higher Education Personnel (CAPES) under Capes Print Grant [number 88881.311890/2018-01] and The British Council Capacity Building & Internationalisation for HE - Universities for the World Programme

 - higher education